 Finding Credible Information

 It’s normal to have questions about vaccines.
-If you are already a parent, talk to your child’s nurse or doctor.
+If you are already a parent, talk to your child’s nurse or pediatrician.
 If you are pregnant, ask your obstetrician or midwife about vaccines during pregnancy.
-If possible, find a doctor for your baby early, so you can schedule a prenatal consultation and ask questions about infant vaccines.
+If possible, find a healthcare provider for your baby before they are born so you can schedule a prenatal consultation and ask questions about infant vaccines.

 There is a lot of vaccine information online, but not all of it is credible.
 Here are some sources that you can trust: